nguyenviettung7691/cv-static-website/docs/profile.md

 ## 🙋 Introduction {#intro}

 ::: info First impression is important.
+I am:
-Experienced Web Developer specializing in responsive design and full-stack web development across the Vue.js and .NET ecosystems.
+- Senior Web Developer specializing in responsive design and full-stack web development across the Vue.js and .NET ecosystems.
-Skilled in Azure/AWS cloud infrastructure, Agile practices, and AI-assisted coding.
+- Skilled in Azure/AWS cloud infrastructure, Agile practices, and AI-assisted coding.
-Passionate about building modern, scalable applications that bridge technology and education.
+- Experienced in building modern, scalable applications that bridge technology and education.

 :::